cryogen-project/cryogen/README.md

 ### Selecting a Theme

-The Cryogen template comes with two themes in the `resources/templates/themes` folder.
+The Cryogen template comes with three themes in the `resources/templates/themes` folder.
 To change your blog's theme, change the value of the `:theme` key in `config.edn`.

 ### Customizing Layouts